UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     html_render.py:57: NotImplementedError
     ===================== 1 failed, 10 passed in 0.09 seconds ======================

-hmm -- it raised a NotImplementedError, whih is what we want -- but it is logging as a test failure.
+hmm -- it raised a NotImplementedError, which is what we want -- but it is logging as a test failure.
 An exception raised in a test is going to cause a failure -- but what we want is for the test to pass only *if* that exception is raised.
 Fortunately, pytest has a utility to do just that. make sure there is an ``import pytest`` in your test file, and then add this code:

 .. code-block:: python